stacks-network/rendezvous/docs/chapter_7.md

 ### Re-run Rendezvous with the Same Seed

-Re-run with the same seed, to find out if we completely fixed the bug for that random sequence of events:
+Re-run with the same seed, to find out if you completely fixed the bug for that random sequence of events:

 ```clarity
 npx rv . stx-defi test --seed=1880056597